bryan-thompsoncodes/mac-nix-configs/README.md

 # macOS Nix Configuration

-A declarative, reproducible macOS system configuration using Nix, nix-darwin, and Home Manager.
+A declarative, reproducible macOS system configuration using Nix and nix-darwin.

 ## Overview